experiandataquality/GlobalIntuitive/README.md

 If you need to *edit* the code, then jump to the [Development](#development) section.

 - Include the Global Intuitive [JavaScript file](/dist/js/contact-data-services.min.js) in your form page.
-- Have a token to hand (You would have received this from your Experian Data Quality account manager).
+- Have a token to hand (You would have received this from your Experian account manager).

 #### Integration